chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

    chef-automate deploy config.toml --airgap-bundle automate.aib
    "
    ```

-##### Verify Deployment
+#### Verify Deployment

-1. Once the deployment is successful, we can verify deployment by checking status summary and info
+1. Once the deployment is successful, we can verify deployment by checking status summary and information:

   ```bash
    sudo -- sh -c "
    #After Deployment is done successfully.
 Check the status of Chef Automate HA services